 There are several cons that may outweigh the pros of vlogging daily.
 If you’re thinking about posting to YouTube daily, consider these cons first.

-1. Very Time Consuming
+1. Daily Vlogging is Very Time Consuming

 Every single day, you have to set aside time to shoot your vlog, edit your vlog, post your vlog, create a description and share it on social media.
 It can become a huge drain on your time and you may feel like you just don’t have time to get it all done.

 There are ways to combat this and I, personally, like to shoot 3 to 5 videos in one session, then edit them all in one session, too.
 You could shoot your videos for 2 weeks before you ever post anything.
 Then, you’ll have a time delay, which means if you ever fall behind on editing, you have time to catch up.

 Regardless, daily vlogging takes up quite a bit of time.
 If you plan to do a decent amount of editing, it will become very time-consuming.